bozdoz/wp-plugin-leaflet-map/readme.txt

 7. You can specify the URL of your leaflet files, if you don't want to use the CDN url.

 == Changelog ==

+= 1.9 =
+* Added ability to use hyperlinks in marker messages.

 = 1.8 =
 * Added ability to self-host leaflet files.